NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/temporal_condition_explanations.md

 either at the current timepoint, or at the next timepoint, or at the timepoint after that.

-Another subtlety: The persist predicate never holds over an entire finite interval.
+Another subtlety: The `persists` predicate never holds over an entire finite interval.
 For example, the requirement *Before mode m the software shall always satisfy persists(3, p)* is never satisfied because the `persists` predicate can't be satisfied within 2 timepoints of the right end of the scope interval.
+Similarly, the `occurs` predicate may be false near the end of the trace if `p` doesn't occur.

 ### Next and Previous Occurrences